 Green Jade - is considered in the oriental tradition the stone of good fortune, vitality, and health.
 Jade was featured mainly in ancient oriental art and was highly valued in ancient China being used to create the finest objects and for grave furnishings for the members of the imperial family.

-Rose Quartz - has been used in love rituals for centuries, is considered the stone that attracts and supports unconditional love, kindness, and compassion.
+Rose Quartz - which has been used in love rituals for centuries, is considered the stone that attracts and supports unconditional love, kindness, and compassion.
 It looks amazing as jewelry -earrings, bracelets, necklaces.
 It can be found in Madagascar, South-Africa, Namibia, U.S., and Brazil.

-Aventurine - the most common color of Aventurine is green, but it may also be orange, brown, blue or yellow.
+Aventurine - the most common color of Aventurine is green, but it may also be orange, brown, blue, or yellow.
 It can be found in India, Chile, Russia, and Spain.
 It was used for figurine carvings and jewelry.
 Green Aventurine called the "gambler's stone" or, "the stone of opportunity" is known as one of the luckiest stones, attracting good luck and prosperity.

 Hematite - delights us with its black, silver-gray, brown, or red colors.
 Hematite was popular due to its use in mourning jewelry but it was also used in art.
-It has grounding and balancing properties, absorbs toxic emotions, cleanses the blood and supports circulation.
+It has grounding and balancing properties, absorbs toxic emotions, cleanses the blood, and supports circulation.